TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend layout simple example
 =============================

-The following page TSconfig example creates a simple backend layout consisting of two rows and just one column.
+The following page `TSconfig`:pn: example creates a simple backend layout consisting of two rows and just one column.

 .. code-block:: typoscript